During the ’91 doorman strike I was the president of the board of my building, a 150-unit postwar luxury co-op on East 85th Street.

 We also worked up a security system of nametags and badges which took a week or so, and a schedule for volunteers to watch the door and haul the trash.

 When the workers went on strike, we closed the compactor and we had people bring their trash to the basement, but we still needed volunteers to bag it and bring it to the street.
-It was surprisingly easy to find volunteers—we had about 4 or 5 guys.
+It was surprisingly easy to find volunteers—we had about four or five guys.
 On Saturday morning we got up and put on our sweats and hauled the trash out.

 We also came out of the strike with a somewhat better appreciation of what the staff did, like the backbreaking work of hauling trash onto the street.
 And we were less critical of the staff--like I remember a guy on the board who always complained about the staff reading the newspaper until he had to go stand at the door for two hours and endure the tedium of the job.

 I’ve moved since then.
-I’m on the board of a prewar co-op on W. 110th Street.
+I’m on the board of a prewar co-op on West 110th Street.
 We've dusted off our strike plan, we're prepared.

 Having gone through a strike before, I’m not at all anxious.
 We’re ready if it happens.
 We'll grin and bear it.